basilminakov/tournamentsDemo/README.md

 1. Install Docker-ce from the Docker official site (https://www.docker.com/).
 2. Install docker-compose.
-3. Run docker-compose up in the root folder of the application.
+3. Run "docker-compose up" in the root folder of the application.

 The app is installed and started!